heavyimage/resume.heavyimage.com/markdown/template.md

 * Helped integrate **Shotgun / SGTK** into the studio and educate artists / leads about these tools.
 * Wrote **GUI (PyQt / PySide) and command line tools** to interact with the pipeline.
 * Wrote **extra actions for the Loader** and Workfiles Manager to simplify common artist tasks.
 Also helped bridge these actions directly into Nuke via shim.
-* Helped integrate **OCIO/ACES** into our environment and updated our tools to be driven by OCIO where appropriate.
+* Helped integrate automated **OCIO/ACES** color management into our environment.
-* Developed tools to **leverage the 'metadata web'** of published files that are built during production into tools eg: 'load all geo used in this render' or 'import Nuke script that made this render'.
+* Developed artist/management tools to leverage the **'metadata web'** that is built during production.

 Key 2D TD accomplishments: